Names not numbers

 Treating people fairly

 We recognise the value of a workforce in which people from differing backgrounds are encouraged to offer fresh ideas experiences and perceptions.
-Last year, 19.4% of our employees were female against an 14% industry average.
-Meanwhile, 8.6% of our employees were from a minority ethnic background versus 4% for the industry as a whole.
-(Equality and Diversity Statistics 2011).
+Last year, 18% of our employees were female against a 13% industry average.
+Meanwhile, 7% of our employees were from a minority ethnic background versus 5% for the industry as a whole.
+Our long-term aim is to have a workforce that is at least 50% better than the industry average on all key diversity measures.
 Our equality, diversity and inclusion (EDI) charter details how our people are expected to treat each other: fairly and with dignity.

 Rewards and Benefits